You are here:

 The albedo (white) roof reflects solar light to reduce the amount of heat that the DiSepio Institute receives.

-Torvian Dining Hall also offers a trayless option to reduce the amount of items needing washed and reduce the amount of food that is wasted.
-Take out can also be green if you option to use a "eco-clam shell" instead of a Styrofoam shell.
-Fresh, local produce and milk are served when possible.
+Torvian Dining Hall offers trayless dining to reduce the amount of items needing washed and to reduce the amount of food that is wasted.
+Take out can also be green by using an "eco-clam shell" instead of a Styrofoam shell.
+Fresh, local produce and milk are served when possible, as part of our Farm-to-Fork initiative, Farm Source.

 Located on campus, this 1.5 mile path winds though a variety of different nature habitats on campus.
 The trail was designed to provide access to the University's quieter, more natural areas and to increase knowledge of our local ecology.
 In addition to its recreational use, the trail and surrounding ecosystem are used by the Biology Department and other members of the campus and local community as a site to conduct scientific research and to promote environmental education.
 The trail is open to use by all members of the community.